Mendicity Institution: Headquarters

 The charity began work in Hawkins Street, renting from the Royal Dublin Society, then moved to Copper Alley.

-From 1826, it had its headquarters at Moira House, Usher's Island, near the River Liffey, formerly the family house of Lord Moira.
+In 1826, after Edward Parke had undertaken work on a conversion of the former Moira House, it moved to Usher's Island, near the River Liffey, formerly the family house of Lord Moira.

 The house had many historical associations.
 It was here, on 18 May 1798, that Pamela, wife of the rebel patriot Lord Edward FitzGerald, was spending the evening when her husband was betrayed into the hands of his pursuers nearby.
 During the 1916 Rising, Seán Heuston was ordered to occupy the Institution.
 He was told to hold this position for three or four hours, to delay the advance of British troops.
 He actually held it for more than two days, along with 26 Volunteers.
 With his position becoming untenable against considerable numbers, he had to surrender, and was later executed.
 The building was damaged, and the government compensation only covered about two thirds of the costs of repair.

 The Institution remained at Usher's Island until 1954.
 The old headquarters was demolished in 1960, however the front gate and railing remain to the present.